 Money is gold, and nothing else.

-Money is something completely necessary in our society, most people probably come in contact with money every day.
-We might worry when paying our expenses, that we don’t have enough or even be glad for how much we have.
+Money is something completely necessary in our society, and most people come in contact with money every day.
+We might use it to buy things, worry about our expenses, that we don’t have enough, or even be glad for how much we have.
 But we seldom stop and think of what money really is.

-Before getting interested in cryptocurrencies I too had never asked these questions.
-I will try to provide some insight into this admittedly complex topic.
+Before getting interested in cryptocurrencies I too had never asked these questions and with this chapter, I hope to provide some insight into this admittedly complex topic.

 Historical examples of money

-First let’s look at some interesting historical examples of things that have been used as money.
-Some are predictable but others are quite perplexing.
+First, let’s look at some interesting historical examples of items that have been used as money.
+Some are quite fascinating.

 Coins in ancient Greece